General Service FAQs

 Yes.
 Credit card payments can easily be set up when your service is started.

-Will activating my INS LifeGuard alarm system mean higher phone bills?
+Will activating my INS alarm system mean higher phone bills?

-No. Our newest alarm system, the SmartHome IP Dialler, does not use any telephone line.
+No. In fact, our newest alarm systems do not use any telephone line.
 They work via a SIM card over the mobile network.

 SmartHome IP Dialler FAQs